rehierl/abstract-properties/13-x-document-trees/13-5-document-order/2-2-well-formed-documents.md

 * (R1) each start-tag `<tag>` has an end-tag `</tag>` subsequent to it
 * (R2) for each end-tag there is a start-tag presequent to it
-* (R3) the scope of a node that begins with the child of a parent must end within the parent's scope
+* (R3) a start-tag and its end-tag must have the same parent

-Note that authors are advised to ensure that a document is always well-formed.
+Note that authors must ensure that a document is well-formed.
 That is because implementations may react differently in response to a **malformed** document.

 <!-- ======================================================================= -->
 ## html - implied start- and end-tags